quat1024/garden/garden/lingo-2.md

 The Entry: Anything else in the new area next to the I, besides the CONTROL tutorial?

-The Unyielding: Need infinite-S to write HEALTH -> SICKNESS to the right of the bro statue room.
-Also some interesting letter-adding rooms (red and blue) which i gotta figure out but my brain is a little pear-shaped for the wordplay rn.
+The Unyielding: More letter-adding rooms to find

 The Jubilant/The Quiet: Every single panel has a dot under it.
 Lmfao.

 The Double Sided: Literally just a fucking maze?
 Ok?

 Maybe check The Darkroom for new areas again

-The Graveyard: Need to finish all the countdown widgets.

 The Tower: *Oh boy.*